teamorchard/react-mt-svg-lines/README.md

 Desired duration of one full cycle of the entire animation, across all paths (ms).
 Default is `1000`.

 ##### `stagger: number (0-100)`
-Delay between the start times of each path, in SVGs with multiple paths.
+Delay between the start times of each path (when multiple paths are present within the SVG).
 Default is `0`.

 ##### `timing: string`
 Desired CSS "timing function" type: `"ease" || "ease-in" || "ease-out" || "ease-in-out" || "linear" || "step-start" || "step-end"`.
 Default is `"ease"`.